couchbase-examples/rag-demo-llama-index/README.md

 For more details, see the [Couchbase Vector Index documentation](https://docs.couchbase.com/server/current/vector-index/use-vector-indexes.html).

-### Index Configuration (Optional)

-While the application works without creating indexes manually, you can optionally create a vector index for better performance.

 > **Important:** The vector index should be created after ingesting the documents (uploading PDFs).

-**Creating Vector Index via SQL++:**
+**Example of Creating Vector Index via SQL++:**

-After uploading your PDFs, you can create a vector index using a SQL++ query executed through the application.
+After uploading your PDFs, vector index is create using the below SQL++ query executed through the application.
 The application includes a `create_vector_index()` function that creates the index with the following configuration:

 ```python
 # Example of how the vector index is created in the code